 What Can I Do About a Rat That Is Still Alive in a Trap?

-At this point, it’s finally time to make a decision about what to do with the rat.
+At this point, it’s finally time to decide what to do with the rat.

 Depending on the situation, you’ll have several options available to you.
 You could: